 The sad thing about this debate from a United point of view is that due to the ages of those involved and the fact that both in 1999 and 2008 the Reds won not just the Premier League but also the Champions League – not to mention of course the FA Cup in 99, one of if not THE best side Sir Alex Ferguson ever assembled has somehow become forgotten.

 United’s double winning side of 1994 suffers from the idea that the Champions League is the be all and end all for many fans and if we’re going to criticise the Invincibles for failing miserably in Europe’s top competition then how we can we not say the same about the Reds of 94?
-Well for starters the Champions League had different rules then, mainly the three foreigner one which meant a team was only allowed three foreign players, a rule which heavily favoured the Italian and Spanish teams of the early 90s who were less reliant on players from overseas, the AC Milan side that demolished Barcelona 4-0 in that year’s Champions League final actually only contained two foreigners.
+Well for starters the Champions League had different rules then, mainly the three foreigner one which meant a team was only allowed three foreign players, a rule which heavily favoured the Italian and Spanish teams of the early 90s who were less reliant on players from overseas, the AC Milan side that demolished Barcelona 4-0 in that year’s Champions League final was pretty much full strength with just three foreigners, while Barca only had two.
 United were unfortunate in that even players who’d grown up in England, come through the youth ranks at Old Trafford were actually classed as foreigners due to their international affiliation.
 Sir Alex Ferguson had to choose just three from Denis Irwin, Andrei Kanchelskis, Peter Schmeichel, Ryan Giggs, Mark Hughes, Roy Keane and Eric Cantona, all first team players vital to United’s success, this coming at a time before the Class of 92 had matured enough to be thrown into the first team mix.

 United’s failure in Europe – the Reds being knocked out to Turkish side Galatasaray in the second round – was undoubtedly down to the side being gutted by UEFA’s Nigel Farage-eqsue rule, one that would thankfully be abandoned, but in the league with no such restrictions the Reds were rampant.